njcalderone/app_django_boilerplate/README.md

 Next login with select login with keycloak
 Default creds for testing are:

-(user3 has no basic_roles to show that role based acess controls are working for basic access or view only access)
+(user3 has no Basic_Roles to show that role based acess controls are working for view only access)
 user: user1
 pass: user1